sebastian318se/2048/README.md

 - Terminal display coloring

 # Game Logic Overview
 Movements are handled by:
-Rotating the grid with numpy.rot90
+Rotating the grid with numpy.rot90 to move up/ down
-Reversing rows when needed
+Reversing rows to move right/ down
-Compacting tiles left → merging → padding with zeros
+Compacting tiles left → merging → filling with zeros

 After each move:
 A check scans for open coordinates.
 A new tile (2 or 4) spawns.
 Score is recalculated as the sum of all tile values.